Éléonore Duplay

 Éléonore DuplayÉléonore Duplay was the daughter of the carpenter Maurice Duplay, in whose house Maximilien Robespierre lodged as a tenant.
 She was widely regarded as the Incorruptible’s companion, though whether their bond was truly romantic remains uncertain to this day.
 Her sister Élisabeth, married to a deputy of the Convention, maintained that Éléonore had been promised to Robespierre.
 Yet in Paris, people – discreetly, of course – made light of the connection between the young woman and the reserved tribune, whose speeches constantly exalted virtue.
 After the fall of 9 Thermidor, Éléonore was arrested, but released several months later, as no crime could be established against her.
 She survived Robespierre by nearly forty years, never married, and wore black until her death.
 In the memory of many, she remained Robespierre’s widow.
 Her grave can still be visited today at the Père Lachaise cemetery in Paris.

-Talk to Éléonore!
+Talk to Éléonore Duplay!

 Question →